Why does the sewing machine no longer make stitches?

 recommended annually

-Store your sewing machine in a dry, dust-free place.
-Choose quality threads, such as Schmetz, to reduce friction and breakage.
-Also, use new needles that are suitable for the fabric, especially if you have a Juki sewing machine , which is known for its precision and specific requirements.
-These choices limit the accumulation of debris and preserve the internal mechanisms, ensuring consistent stitches and a long life for your machine .
+Store your sewing machine in a dry place, protected from dust.
+Prefer quality threads, such as those from the Schmetz brand, to reduce friction and breakage.
+Likewise, use new needles suited to the fabric, especially if you own a Juki sewing machine, known for its precision and specific requirements.
+These choices limit debris buildup and preserve internal mechanisms, ensuring even stitches and a long lifespan for your machine.

-Stitch problems on a sewing machine often stem from a faulty needle, improperly adjusted tension, or neglected maintenance.
-Act quickly to check these issues to restore smooth sewing.
+Stitch problems on a sewing machine often stem from a defective needle, improperly adjusted tension, or neglected maintenance.
+Act quickly by checking these elements to restore smooth sewing.

 Leave a comment